Hyun-jin Ryu: Pitching style

 Through the 2019 season, Ryu is the only pitcher born in Asia with a sub 3.00 career ERA (minimum of 500 innings pitched) in major league history.
+His MLB career ERA is 3.27 through the 2023 season.

 Popularity

 Ryu enjoys a popularity amongst South Korean baseball players, drawing South Korean fans as well as fans of Korean ancestry in nearly every stadium he pitches in.
 On July 22, 2013, after a 14–5 win against the Toronto Blue Jays played at Rogers Centre, several hundred fans of Korean ancestry stayed after the game to give Ryu a standing ovation, a common practice during the game, but a rarity for an ovation to occur after the game.

 Ryu is so revered in South Korea that no Hanwha Eagles player has worn his no. 99 since he left for the major league in 2012.

 Personal life

 Ryu married Korean sports reporter Bae Ji-hyun on January 5, 2018.
 The wedding was officiated by Kim In-sik, Ryu's first manager at Hanwha.
-The couple announced on October 11, 2019 that they were expecting their first child.
+The couple announced on October 11, 2019, that they were expecting their first child.
 Their daughter was born on May 17, 2020.
-Later on July 24, 2022, announced his wife was pregnant with their second child.
+Later, on July 24, 2022, Ryu announced his wife was pregnant with their second child.
 Their second child, a son, was born in Toronto on September 29, 2022.